-(Guidance - Disclosure of administered income and expenses by service (Departments only) When an administering department retains capital appropriation and administers the funds on behalf of central government, i.e. the appropriation is not transferred to a department (controlled agency), the department administering the capital appropriations should disclose the administered item in the notes as administered revenue called 'non-repayable capital appropriation'.
-AASB 1050.22 In respect of administered payments to eligible beneficiaries, the details of the broad categories of recipients and the amounts transferred to those recipients to be disclosed.
-AASB 1050.7 Each major class of administered income and administered expenses that are reliably attributable to each of the department's activities and those not attributable to activities must be disclosed.
+( Guidance - Disclosure of administered income and expenses TI 955 Guidelines When an administering department retains the capital appropriation and administers the funds on behalf of central government, i.e. the appropriation is not transferred to a department (controlled agency), the department administering the capital appropriations should disclose the administered item in the notes as administered revenue called 'non-repayable capital appropriation'.
+AASB 1060.220 In respect of administered payments to eligible recipients, the details of the broad categories of recipients and the amounts transferred to those recipients shall be disclosed.
+Each major class of administered income and administered expenses that are reliably attributable to each of the department's activities and those not attributable to activities must be disclosed.
 Where a department is unable to reliably attribute administered income and administered expenses to the department's activities after making every reasonable effort to do so, this fact should be disclosed together with a brief explanation.
 Where central agencies act as a conduit in connection with payments to an agency, they should not recognise administered income as those payments are made under pass-through arrangements.

-Administered assets and liabilities
+Reference Administered assets and liabilities

+As at 31 December 2023

-2023 (\$000) 2022 (\$000)
+AASB 1060,219(c), (d) 2023 (\$000) 2022 (\$000)

 Current assets

 Cash and cash equivalents 1,850 1,490

 Receivables 430 320

 Other items as required -

 Total administered current assets 2,280 1,810

-Non-current assets -
+Non-current assets

 Property, Plant and equipment 280 260

 Other items as required -

 Total administered non-current assets 280 260

-TOTAL ADMINISTERED ASSETS 2,560 2,070
+Total administered assets 2,560 2,070

-Current liabilities -
+Current liabilities

 Payables 1,200 950

 Other items as required -

 Total administered current liabilities 1,200 950

 Non-current liabilities

 Other items as required -

-Total administered non-current liabilities • -
+Total administered non-current liabilities - -

-TOTAL ADMINISTERED LIABILITIES 1,200 950
+Total administered liabilities 1,200 950